Moreton, Merseyside: Demography

 The population was 210 in 1801, 350 in 1851, 597 in 1901 and 4029 in 1921.

 At the 2001 census, the population was 12,532 (5,980 males, 6,552 females), although sharing split wards of the Metropolitan Borough of Wirral, encompassing a larger area, it was recorded as 13,735 (6,442 males, 7,293 females) for Leasowe and Moreton East, and 14,423 (6,879 males, 7,544 females) for Moreton West and Saughall Massie.

 At the 2011 Census, the population is solely recorded as sharing split wards of the Metropolitan Borough of Wirral, being recorded as 14,640 (7,005 males, 7,635 females) for Leasowe and Moreton East, and 13,988 (6,732 males, 7,256 females) for Moreton West and Saughall Massie.

 Governance

 Moreton is part of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 Moreton is also part of the parliamentary constituency of Wallasey.
 The current Member of Parliament is Angela Eagle, a Labour representative who has held the seat since 1992.
-The previous incumbent of the post was Lynda Chalker of the a Conservative.
+The previous incumbent of the post was Lynda Chalker of the Conservative Party.

 The area is also split amongst two of the local government wards of the Metropolitan Borough of Wirral.
 These being Leasowe & Moreton East and Moreton West & Saughall Massie.
 Moreton is represented on Wirral Metropolitan Borough Council by six councillors: three from the Labour Party (Moreton East) and three from the Conservative Party (Moreton West).